 - Calcium channel blockers can help to keep your arteries open and reduce your blood pressure by relaxing the smooth muscle that surrounds the arteries in your body.

-You may need to try a number of these medicines before you find the one that works best for you.
+In discussions with your doctor, you may need to try a number of these medicines before you find the one that works best for you.

 See also on this site:

-Updated July 2015
+Updated September 2015